Russel Gartner: Biography

-During the 1977 season, Gartner played two games for Australia in the 1977 World Cup.
-After making his debut for Australia from the bench in a 21-9 win France at the Sydney Cricket Ground on 11 June, Gartner was selected for the World Cup Final two weeks later against a strong Great Britain side, again at the Cricket Ground.
+During the 1977 season, Gartner played two games for Australia in the 1977 Rugby League World Cup.
+After making his debut for Australia from the bench in a 21-9 win over France at the Sydney Cricket Ground on 11 June, Gartner was selected in the centres alongside Michael Cronin for the World Cup final two weeks later against a strong Great Britain side, again at the Cricket Ground.
 There he scored a spectacular 65-metre solo try which was a catalyst to Australia's eventual victory.
 Surprisingly his two World Cup games in 1977 would prove to be Gartner's only appearances in the green and gold.
 Gartner is listed on the Australian Players Register as Kangaroo No.501.

 In 1978, Gartner was again a stand out performer for the Sea Eagles, scoring 10 tries for the season (second only in the team to winger Tom Mooney who crossed for 11), and playing in their drawn Grand Final against Cronulla-Sutherland, before scoring two tries, the second being a 70-metre effort where Manly threw the ball wide from a scrum and Gartner easily out paced the Cronulla chasers despite going into the match having torn his hamstring while scoring in the Preliminary final win over Western Suburbs, in the 16-0 rout of the Sharks in the Grand Final replay played just two days later.
 Following his two try performance in the Grand Final replay, Gartner was a shock omission from the 1978 Kangaroo tour in which 7 of his team mates (fullback Graham Eadie, halfbacks John Gibbs and Steve Martin, hooker and Sea Eagles captain Max Krilich, five-eighth Alan Thompson, and forwards Ian Thomson and Bruce Walker) were selected to tour.
-An eighth team mate, hard hitting second rower Terry Randall, was also selected but declined to tour citing exhaustion due to injuries and Manly's arduous finals campaign which saw the Sea Eagles play 6 finals games in just 24 days.
+An eighth team mate, hard hitting second rower Terry Randall, was also selected but declined to tour citing exhaustion due to injuries and Manly's arduous finals campaign which saw the Sea Eagles play 6 finals games in just 24 days (as well as the Grand Final Replay, Manly also had to play a replay of their Semi-Final against Parramatta which was originally drawn 13–all).
 The coach of the Kangaroos was Manly coach Frank Stanton.

 At the end of the 1981 season, Gartner transferred to the Eastern Suburbs club where he played for two years before moving to Balmain.
 He played on the wing for the Tigers in their 24-12 loss to Canterbury-Bankstown in the 1988 Grand Final, and was a non-playing reserve in their dramatic extra time loss to the Canberra Raiders in the 1989 Grand Final.

-Russel Gartner retired from playing following the 1989 Grand Final.
+Russel Gartner retired from playing following the 1989 NSWRL season's Grand Final which Balmain reached, but did not select him for the team.